Verbascum thapsus L.

 Trim established Mullein to neaten them in early spring.
-If you set out new plants in spring, water them weekly for the first month if it hasn’t rained.
+If you set out new plants in spring, water them weekly for the first month if it hasn't rained.
 Established plants rarely need watering in spring.
-Mulch around the plants before the end of spring to moderate the soil temperature, discourage weeds and prevent seeds that fall to the ground from making contact with soil.
-Species varieties self-sow readily, but hybrids don’t.
+Before the end of spring, mulch around the plants to moderate the soil temperature, discourage weeds and prevent seeds that fall to the ground from making contact with the soil.
+Species varieties self-sow readily, but hybrids don't.

 - Back to genus Verbascum

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.